Santander offers to buy outstanding stake in Mexican unit

 MADRID (Reuters) - Spain’s Banco Santander said on Friday it will offer to buy the 8.3% stake in its Mexican unit it doesn’t already own, strengthening its grip on its Latin American businesses.

-Santander said it will offer to pay 24 Mexican pesos per share of Banco Santander Mexico, representing a 24% premium on the March 25 closing price and a total of about 550 million euros ($648.01 million).
+Santander is offering Banco Santander Mexico minority shareholders 24 Mexican pesos per share, representing a 24% premium on the March 25 closing price and a total of about 550 million euros ($648.01 million).

 Santander’s offer is comfortably above the unit’s share price over the past year, though still below pre-pandemic levels and 22% lower than where it was when the Spanish lender first sought full ownership of its Mexican business in 2019.